ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [![Wii Remote][wii_remote]][29]

 - Supports both Wii Remote and Wii Remote Motion Plus.
-- Supports both:
+- Supports 3 modes:
   - Sideways mode (default): Use Wii Remote in [horiontal position][wii_sideways].
-  - Vertical mode.
-To enter vertical mode, press Wii Remote button `A` while connecting.
-When in vertical mode, LED #4 will be lit.
+  - Vertical mode: enter by pressing button "A" while connecting.
+LED #4 will be on in this mode.
+  - Accelerometer mode: enter by pressing "+" while connecting.
+LED #3 will be on in this mode.
 - LEDs #1 and #2 indicates what joystick is being controlled.
 E.g: If LED #1 is lit, it means that the Wii Remote is controlling Joystick #1.
 - Press *Home* button to swap joystick port
 - Known issues: [issue #6][30]